 As you can see, the only payment I make to PNM is for my connection to the grid.
 Connecting to the grid is essential for residential solar, because it means that we have unfetetred access to electricity at any time – day or night.
 If you take a look at my electricity usage chart, you can see that my normal bill triples or quadruples during the hot summer months.
 This is because we run our air conditioner as a feeble escape from ABQ’s summer heat.

-The best part of the bill is actually on the back side, where you can see our renewable energy credits.
-In this case, my solar energy system produced much more energy that I was able to consume within the month.
-As a result, the unused energy is rolled ever as a credit of 605-kilowatt hours, meaning that our home has the abilty to use an additional 605 kWh more than our system can produce.
+The best part of the bill is actually on the back side, where you can see our A renewal energy resource is an energy resource that is regenerative or virtually inexhaustible.
+Typical examples are solar, wind, geothermal,...
+More credits.
+In this case, my soalr energy system produced much more energy that I was able to consume within the month.
+As a result, the unused energy is rolled ever as a credit of 605 kilowatt hours, meaning that our home has the abilty to use an additional 605 kWh more than our system can produce.
 This will come in handy during the summer months, when our typical energy consumption is highest, and will probably be more than our solar system can produce.

-So there you have it, my family’s first foray into solar energy.
+So there you have it, my family’s first foray into Solar energy is electromagnetic energy transmitted from the sun.
+Solar energy is measured is kilowatt hours (kWh) or megawatt hours...
+More.
 It was an exciting decision that was simple to execute, and it was fun because of how well we were treated at every step.
 Huge appreciation to our install crew, project manager, and sales team, they were all wonderful and enabled our solar experience to be everything we hoped for!

 We even have our Enphase online portal to check on the daily energy production for our system.
 I can use it to see updates throughout the day, and even generate monthly reports to ensure the system functions properly.
 As an additional peace of mind, Affordable Solar monitors my system too, and can alert me if any issues arise.
 All in all, a perfect way to know that my solar system will keep taking care of our needs every day for the next 25 years.